w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Get Familiar](get_familiar.html)

-<span class="highlight">Introducing accessibility.</span> Find out what it is and why it is important.
+Find out what accessibility is and why it is important.

 {::nomarkdown}
 <%= article :end %>